joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.3.19 =

+* Bug fix: Missing support for 'show_recurring' parameter in shortcode builder.
+* Bug fix: Checkbox input layout in shortcode builder
+* Bug fix: Locations content filter needs to be restricted to main query only.
+* Complete documentation of hooks.

 = 3.3.18 =